Clann An Drumma

 Clann An Drumma (Scots Gaelic for "Children of the Drum") is a tribal band from Glasgow, Scotland.
 Clann An Drumma was formed by Joe Kilna MacKenzie, Jacquie Holland, and Tu-Bardh Stormcrow Wilson, among others.
 Their line-up has changed over the years.

 Their music involves heavy use of percussion and Highland bagpipes.
 The band's motto is "Keep it Tribal".
-As of 2018, the band has released a total of six studio albums.
+As of 2023, the band has released a total of seven studio albums.

 One of their better-known pieces is "Sgt.
 MacKenzie".
-It was composed by Joe MacKenzie in memory of his great grandfather, Charles Stuart MacKenzie, who died bravely in battle during World War I. "Sgt.
+It was composed by Joe MacKenzie in memory of his great grandfather, Charles Stuart MacKenzie, who was killed in action during World War I. "Sgt.
 MacKenzie" is perhaps a departure from their normal style, as its drumming and piping are subdued, and it is primarily a vocal piece.
 It was featured in the soundtrack to the film, We Were Soldiers (2002), and in the movie End of Watch (2012).

 Joe Kilna MacKenzie died after a long illness, on 28 April 2009.